$\tau$ data-driven evaluation of Euclidean windows for the hadronic vacuum polarization: Conclusions

 \section{Conclusions}

 While the BNL and FNAL measurements of $a_\mu$ agree nicely within errors, the situation is not that clear for its SM prediction's counterpart.
-On the one hand, data-driven methods based on $e^+e^-\to$hadrons data have to deal with the tensions between experiments (particularly among BaBar and KLOE, and now with CMD-3), which makes the computing of the uncertainty in Eq.~(\ref{eq:amuSM}) a non-trivial task, as will be its update.
+On the one hand, data-driven methods based on $e^+e^-\to$hadrons data have to deal with the tensions between experiments (particularly among BaBar and KLOE, and now with CMD-3), which makes the computation of the uncertainty in Eq.~(\ref{eq:amuSM}) a non-trivial task, as will be its update.
 On the other side, there is still only one lattice QCD evaluation (BMWc Coll.) of $a_\mu^{\text{HVP}}$ with competitive uncertainties, that lies between $a_\mu^{\mathrm{Exp}}$ and its SM data-driven prediction.
 However, the most recent Mainz/CLS, ETMC, and RBC/UKQCD results have similar errors to BMWc in the intermediate window, where all of them agree remarkably.
 It is long-known that alternative data-driven evaluations are possible, utilizing this time semileptonic $\tau$-decay data (and isospin-breaking corrections, with attached model-dependent uncertainty), as we have done here.

 In this context, we have applied the study from Ref.~\cite{Blum:2023qou}, that computed window quantities in Euclidean time for data-driven evaluations of $a_\mu^{\text{HVP}}$ using $e^+e^-\to$ hadrons data, to the semileptonic $\tau$ decays case (focusing on the dominant two-pion contribution).
 Our main results are collected in Table \ref{HVP:tab4.4c} and show that $\tau$-based results are compatible with the lattice evaluations in the intermediate window, being the $e^+e^-$-based values in tension with both of them.
 This difference is the main cause for the larger discrepancy of the latter with $a_\mu^{\mathrm{Exp}}$ and should be further scrutinized.
+Supplemented by the relevant IB corrections computed on the lattice \cite{Bruno:2018ono}, the results in this work could be used together with lattice QCD to obtain an alternative data-based determination from $\tau$ decays (and lattice QCD) which can be helpful in solving the present puzzle.